API approach. What is it? Who uses API?

 Paypal – an early adopter, the fintech disruptor has changed the global payment landscape since it was founded in 1998 by technology entrepreneurs Peter Thiel and Max Levchin.
-Paypal now has close to 400 million active users, and its payment APIs are now embedded in countless websites, including eBay and Airbnb, to facilitate payment and other financial transactions between individuals and businesses.
+Paypal wallet application now has close to 400 million active users, and its payment APIs are now embedded in countless websites, including eBay and Airbnb, to facilitate payment and other financial transactions between individuals and businesses.

 Slack used APIs to create its ground-breaking Midas Touch, which enables sales and customer service teams to customize presentations using their customer data and share these across their teams.
 It created an API ecosystem by integrating Salesforce, its customer relationship management programme, Looker, its business intelligence tool, and Google Slides.

-Twilio is a customer engagement platform that uses APIs to enable seamless and compelling customer experiences using a variety of digital communications mediums, including phone, chat, SMS, 2-factor authentication and VOIP through a user’s app or the company’s website.
+Twilio is a customer engagement platform that uses APIs to enable seamless and compelling customer experiences using a variety of digital communications mediums, including phone, chat, SMS, 2-factor authentication, and VOIP through a user’s app or the company’s website.
 Hundreds of thousands of businesses and more than 10 million developers are using the company’s platform-as-a-service APIs, which power the unique and personalized customer experiences offered by Twilio.